UK Car Market Statistics: Used and New Car Sales in Q4 2025 and Q1 2026

 MoM = Month-on-month

-Powertrain =The system responsible generating a vehicles power - and transferring it to the road.
+Powertrain = The system responsible for generating a vehicles power - and transferring it to the road.

 EV = Electric vehicle